13. Paths Cross

 Because Rico drove, Oscar wasted no time getting wasted.

-Told Rico that he finally told Carla about his sexuality.
+Rico ordered a pitcher of beer and Oscar told him that he finally told Carla about his sexuality.

 Rico, the wise, older friend, offered sympathy and support.